ROKS flamethrowers

-The ROKS-2 and ROKS-3 were man-portable flamethrowers used by the USSR in the Second World War.
+The ROKS-2 and ROKS-3 (Shortened from Russian, Rantseviy Ognemyot Kluyeva-Sergeyeva; Ранцевый Огнемёт Клюева — Сергеева; "Kluyev-Sergeyev backpack flamethrower") were man-portable flamethrowers used by the USSR in the Second World War.

 The ROKS-2 was designed not to draw attention, so the fuel and gas tanks were concealed under a sheet-metal outer casting resembling a knapsack; the flame projector was designed to resemble a standard Mosin–Nagant rifle.
 The purpose of this was to prevent the operator from being specifically targeted by the enemy.
 The flame shots were ignited by firing specially modified 7.62×25mm Tokarev cartridges.

 The ROKS-2 was used, amongst other engagements, during the close-range fighting during the first days of the Battle of Kursk in 1943.

 The ROKS-3 was a simplified model designed to be easier to manufacture.
 It did away with the disguise for the backpack, though it retained the flame projector designed to resemble a rifle.
 Both models carried around 9 L of fuel.
 The fuel was propelled by nitrogen gas pressurized at 115 bar and, under ideal circumstances, had a maximum range of around 45 m.

 The Finnish designation for captured ROKS-2 units was liekinheitin M/41-r.
 Captured Soviet flamethrowers saw some use by Finnish forces during the Continuation War.
 They were operated by two-man teams of combat engineers.
 They were well regarded by the Finns, although flamethrowers of all kinds saw little use by Finnish forces.